magician11/rottentomatoes-data/README.md

 Fetch Rotten Tomatoes data for a movie (if available).

-Specifically, it'll search for a movie title, and if found on Rotten Tomatoes, return:
+Specifically, it'll search for a movie title, and if found on Rotten Tomatoes, will return:

 - the tomato meter score (as a percentage)
 - the tomato meter class